 - Use social media as a megaphone: resist the urge to use social media as a fire hose of University news and events - to solely push promotional messages.

 - Auto-post: you can replicate content across platforms, but keep in mind the different communities and audiences you are reaching.
+Refrain from using tools to automatically populate content, such as auto feed from Twitter to populate your Facebook feed.

 - Delete negative comments: a negative response is still a response.
 Life is not all sunshine, puppies and rainbows and social media reflects this.
 However, DO delete comments that are spamming, hateful, deceptive or contain foul language.
 See Brock Univeristy's Facebook page guidelines for more information.